About the Airport

 Ashburton Aviation Museum

 The Ashburton Aviation Museum is open daily 1pm – 3pm with extended hours on Wednesday and Saturday 9am – 3pm.
 Cost of entry is $10.00 with children under 12 years of age free.
+They can also provide a unique and very special location for corporate or private functions big or small.
 To arrange to visit the museum outside of these hours please phone (03) 308 6408.

 Southern DC3 ZK-Amy Aircraft